jQAssistant/.github/profile/README.md

 * Feature Requests should have a meaningful description, best with an example.
 If possible to identify, put the feature request into the repository of the part (e.g. core, a plugin, an example) where you expect the feature to be.
 This saves us a lot of time.
     * We're happy to accept pull requests that implement the request.

-We also provide an Idea Hub for all your great ideas and to host discussions around jQAssistant at [Idea-Hub](https://github.com/jQAssistant/Idea-Hub).
+We also provide an Idea Hub for all your great ideas and to host discussions about jQAssistant at [Idea-Hub](https://github.com/jQAssistant/Idea-Hub).

 For any other topics, feel free to [Contact Us](mailto:info@jqassistant.org)